btrettel/flt/to-do.md

     - Make gradient descent able to select which variables to optimize, as I usually will not be interested in optimizing all variables.
 Some variables are for UQ only.
     - Works with units.f90?
 Might be more trouble than it's worth, but give it a shot.
 - genunits: Generates a module named `units` which provides compile-time checking of physical dimensions. (started)
+    - Derived type output
+        - Different namelist output which has an underscore instead of a space.
+    - Derived type input
+        - Different namelist input which has an underscore instead of a space.
+        - Allow for prefixes like `m`, `c`, `k` on each unit?
     - How to handle physical dimensions with AD?
         - `diff(f, x)`: Different return types depending on `x` and `y`.
         - Link `x` to the index of the `dv` member variable by making the only non-zero `dv` member variable the one to differentiate with respect to.